irtsa-dev/conarn/README.md

   - The **Seed** can only be **3** digits long and supprts numbers only.
   - The **Money** can only be set to values **999,999** and below.
   - The **Views** can only be set to values **300,000,000** and below.

-- There exists other items do exist within the game and will eventually be added.

 - The ability to edit "Network Deals" will be added, hence functions and sections of codes that are there to allow for this future feature.